 The designation of September 15 through October 15 as National Hispanic Heritage Month became law in 1988.
 September 15 is significant because it is the anniversary of independence in five Latin American countries and the days that follow mark the independence of other Latin American countries.
 Find more information at The Library of Congress.

-Among the Hispanic and Latino Americans who serve at every level of the federal court system are judges, including U.S. Magistrate Judge Maria G. Valdez, of the Northern District of Illinois in Chicago.
+Among the Hispanic and Latino Americans who serve at every level of the federal court system are judges.
+Learn about three judges' stories during their first-person narratives.

 More Living History